Pricecoin/PricecoinX/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of pricecoinxd and pricecoinx-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of litecoind and pricecoinx-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the pricecoinx utilities, currently only pricecoinx-tx.
 - [lint](/test/lint/) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
-The functional tests and lint scripts are run by the travis continuous build process whenever a pull request is opened.
-All sets of tests can also be run locally.
+The functional tests and lint scripts can be run as explained in the sections below.

 # Running tests locally

-Before tests can be run locally, Pricecoinx Core must be built.
+Before tests can be run locally, Litecoin Core must be built.
 See the [building instructions](/doc#building) for help.

 ### Functional tests